- The Palmer School’s master’s degree (MSLIS) is offered at:

-- Dual degree with NYU’s Graduate School of Arts and Science and NYU’s Steinhardt School of Culture, Education and Human Development’s Costume Studies and Media, Culture, and Communication programs trains academic librarians who will work as subject specialists in a variety of settings, including academic libraries, museums, cultural institutions of all types, corporate settings, and archives.
+- A Dual Degree with NYU’s Graduate School of Arts and Science and NYU’s Steinhardt School of Culture, Education and Human Development’s Costume Studies and Media, Culture, and Communication programs trains academic librarians who will work as subject specialists in a variety of settings, including academic libraries, museums, cultural institutions of all types, corporate settings, and archives.

-- Certificate of Advanced Study in Archives and Records Management is an 18-credit concentration that can be taken within the 36 credit MSLIS or as a post-master’s certificate.
+- The Certificate of Advanced Study in Archives and Records Management is an 18-credit concentration that can be taken within the 36 credit MSLIS or as a post-master’s certificate.

-- Rare Books and Special Collections concentration which takes advantage of spectacular NYC (both places and people) is unique to Palmer.
+- The Rare Books and Special Collections concentration which takes advantage of spectacular NYC (both places and people) is unique to Palmer.

 - School Library Media Specialist certification is available online for those interested in working in the school setting.
 School library students earn teaching certification as part of the School Library Specialist degree.